alipali737/pen-test-docs/Tools/SQLMap.md

 ### Avoiding Detection
 The `--random-agent` will change the `user-agent` header to use a regular browser value (*it picks from an internal database at random*).
 The `--mobile` simulates a mobile browser.

+### Display Errors
+`--parse-errors` will attempt to parse DBMS errors and display them as part of the logging.

+### Store the traffic
+If we want to save a copy of the traffic we can use `-t`.
+This can be useful for debugging as it will show us all requests made.

+### Using a proxy
+If we need to redirect traffic through a proxy (eg. [[Burp Suite]]) then we can use `--proxy`